tranlv/wiki-link/README.md

 $ pip install -r requirements.txt
 ```

 Please check out the [issues](https://github.com/tranlyvu/wiki-link/issues) for list of issues that required helps.
+Also, feel free to add your name into the [list of contributors](https://github.com/tranlyvu/wiki-link/blob/master/CONTRIBUTORS.md).

 ### Appreciation

-Feel free to add your name into the [list of contributors](https://github.com/tranlyvu/wiki-link/blob/master/CONTRIBUTORS.md).

 If you like this project, you can buy buy me a [pizza](https://www.buymeacoffee.com/tranlv) to motivate me improve on the project.